yourowngateway/qpayee-frontend/components/static-pages/privacypolicy.md

 ### Compliance

-Open Collective is GDPR compliant.
+QPayee is GDPR compliant.
 We are not in the business of selling data to any 3rd party.
 Our business model is to take a commission on the money raised by Collectives (like most other crowdfunding platforms).
 Companies that sponsors Collectives don't get access to private information.
 Only the admins of the Collective (core contributors) and of the organization that is legally hosting the Collectives (fiscal sponsor) get access to your email address.
 We don't store credit card information on our servers (we only store a token if you have decided to save it to your profile).
 We don’t store any passwords.
 Since our entire code base is open source, anyone can easily audit it.

 ## Contact Us